Róbert Mak: Ferencváros

 On 29 September 2020, he was member of the Ferencváros team which qualified for the 2020–21 UEFA Champions League group stage after beating Molde FK on 3–3 aggregate (away goals) at the Groupama Aréna.

-On 20 April 2021, Ferencváros won the 2020–21 Nemzeti Bajnokság I season by beating archrival Újpest FC 3–0 at the Groupama Arena.
+On 20 April 2021, Ferencváros won the 2020–21 Nemzeti Bajnokság I season by beating archrival Újpest 3–0 at the Groupama Arena.
 The goals were scored by Myrto Uzuni (3rd and 77th minute) and Nguen (30th minute).

-On 28 July 2021, he scored the third goal for Ferencváros against FK Žalgiris in the 2021-22 UEFA Champions League qualifying phase at the LFF Stadium.
+On 28 July 2021, he scored the third goal for Ferencváros against Žalgiris in the 2021-22 UEFA Champions League qualifying phase at the LFF Stadium.
 Ferencváros won the match 3–1 in Vilnius, Lithuania.

 Sydney FC

-On 9 August 2022, Robert Mak signed for Australian professional football side Sydney FC.
+On 9 August 2022, Mak signed for Australian professional football side Sydney FC.
 This came after a lackluster previous season for Sydney FC that saw them miss the finals and hence release numerous players to refresh the squad with international talent.
 After finding success in Europe and Sydney's need for a prolific winger, the move appeared a logical and much needed one.
 Mak scored his first goal for Sydney FC against Melbourne Victory on 8 October.
-This came in an unfortunate 3-2 defeat, with Manchester United star Luis Nani providing an impressive performance that saw Sydney FC face defeat in their first game at the new Allianz stadium.
-Mak's goal is also the first goal to be scored at the brand new stadium and home of Sydney Fc, Allianz Stadium.
+This came in an unfortunate 3–2 defeat, with a former Manchester United star Nani providing an impressive performance that saw Sydney FC face defeat in their first game at the new Allianz Stadium.
+Mak's goal is also the first goal to be scored at the brand new stadium.

-Following this, Mak provided numerous impressive performances for Sydney, including a goal in the friendly win against Scottish Champions, Celtic FC on 17 November 2022.
+Following this, Mak provided numerous impressive performances for Sydney, including a goal in the friendly win against Scottish Champions, Celtic Glasgow on 17 November 2022.

+After returning to Sydney following an impressive international break, having scored his first international goal for Slovakia since 2021, Mak would score his first brace for Sydney against Western United in an exciting 3–3 draw at home.

+Mak concluded his stay with the Sky Blues in May 2024, winning 2023 Australia Cup with the side, scoring the winning goal of in the 3–1 victory.

+Slovan Bratislava

+On 10 June 2024, Mak's return to boyhood club and reigning Slovak champions Slovan Bratislava was announced.
+Club's manager Ivan Kmotrík Jr. announced the two-season contract highlighting Mak's "great football quality and determination to fulfill a dream of playing for Slovan at the new Tehelné pole stadium".
+Mak's signing was requested by the manager Vladimír Weiss Sr. Upon signing, Mak expressed his cordial relations with his youth club, life-long affiliation as a Slovanist, 2016 interview for the club television channel, in which he expressed the desire to play for the club, and laid out goals of a successful European campaign and a successful title defence.